isomerpages/pa-corp/news-and-speeches/news/_posts/2024-09-29-post-PA’s Community 2030 plan expands community participation to build a caring and united Singapore.md

 image: ""
 variant: markdown
 ---
-<h3>People's Association's Community 2030 Plan Expands Community Participation To Build a Caring and United Singapore</h3>
+<h3>People's Association's Community 2030 plan expands community participation to build a caring and united Singapore</h3>

 ***The People’s Association will go beyond serving residents and engaging residents at its community events, to empower and enable residents to become active changemakers shaping their community***